wmoos/Dark-Metter-DM/README.md

 ## Abstract

-Dark Meter (DM‑V02) interprets dark‑matter‑like behaviour as a natural consequence of the continuum’s internal geometry.
+Dark Metter (DM‑V02) interprets dark‑matter‑like behaviour as a natural consequence of the continuum’s internal geometry.
 It does not rely on particle hypotheses or field constructs.
 Instead, it describes:

 - **global stress redistribution** as the driver of large‑scale dynamics,